ewhuang/query_expansion_tcm/README.md

     $ python train_test_split.py
     ```

-### LDA Baseline
+### LDA training

 1. Runs regular LDA for each of the ten training sets.
 Writes out the word
-    distributions in nxm format. n is the number of unique diseases, and m
+    distributions in nxm format. n is the number of unique diseases (number of
-    is the number of codes.
-Code mappings follow ./data/code_lists/
+    topics), and m is the number of codes.
+Code mappings are under ./data/code_lists/

     ```bash
     $ python monolingual_lda_baseline.py
     ```

+2. Runs PLTM for two languages.
+Reduces to BiLDA.

+    ```bash
+    python train_pltm.py
+    ```

 ### Query Expansions

 1. Adds the appropriate query expansion terms to each patient record's list of
     symptoms.
-The number of expansions terms is equal to twice the number of
-    query terms.
+Add 10 expansion terms.
+Requires monolingual_lda_baseline.py.

     ```bash
-    $ python topic_query_expansion.py lda/bilda
+    $ python lda_query_expansion.py mixed<optional>
     ```

 2. Adds the synonyms to each query based on the herb-symptom dictionary.
+Can
+    only add herbs.
+Adds all synonyms, since we have no measure of similarity.
+    Does not require monolingual_lda_baseline.py

     ```bash
     $ python synonym_query_expansion.py
+    ```

+3. Adds the most similar terms by word embedding.
+Run from PaReCat's
+    embeddings on the network constructed by the herb-symptom dictionary.

+    ```bash
+    $ python embedding_query_expansion.py mixed<optional>
     ```

 ### Method Evaluations